 Directions: After the museum, walk along a little way by the water.
 There are several entrances to the next stop on your left.

 8. The Shoppes

-The Shoppes (Website, Tripadvisor Reviews*) at Marina Bay Sands is a large shopping mall complex (Open 10:30 am–11 pm every day, until 11:30 pm on Fri & Sat).
+The Shoppes (Website, Tripadvisor Reviews*) at Marina Bay Sands is a large shopping mall complex (open 10am–10pm every day).
 It’s fairly posh and quite nicely designed for a shopping mall.
 The Louis Vuitton and Apple stores float above the water outside.
 Inside, there are plenty of upscale restaurants and cafes, and all the big fashion labels.
 The MBS Casino is at the far end of The Shoppes mall.

 At the lowest level, you can take boat rides on a sampan (11 am – 9 pm).
 This is a flat-bottomed boat traditional in China and Malaysia, and slightly like a Venetian Gondola.
 The ‘canal’ runs along one aisle of the mall and you can get discounted tickets here*.

 Directions: To get to Marina Bay Sands, head out on the opposite side of Shoppes Mall and across the road.